High-Energy Neutrinos from Active Galactic Nuclei: Disks and Coronae in the Vicinity of Supermassive Black Holes

 Both processes result in the production of neutral pions as well as the charged pions.
 Murase et al.~\cite{Murase:2019vdl} calculated electromagnetic cascades induced by cosmic-ray protons, whereas Inoue et al.~\cite{Inoue:2019yfs} studied the case of dominant electron acceleration, considering only the $\gamma$-ray attenuation without computing electromagnetic cascades.
 To avoid overshooting the {\it Fermi} data, Inoue et al.~\cite{Inoue:2019yfs} further introduced a screen region, assuming that the coronal region is more compact than the scale of disk photon fields.

-As of this writing the excess of neutrino events found in the direction of NGC 1068 is not very significant.
+As of this writing the excess of neutrino events found in the direction of NGC 1068 has not reached the discovery level.
 Further observations are necessary in order to confirm the NGC 1068 excess and to test the AGN models.
-Detections with future neutrino telescopes such as KM3Net~\cite{Adrian-Martinez:2016fdl} and IceCube-Gen2~\cite{IceCube-Gen2:2020qha} are more promising.
+Detections with future neutrino telescopes such as KM3Net~\cite{Adrian-Martinez:2016fdl} and IceCube-Gen2~\cite{IceCube-Gen2:2020qha} would also be more promising.
 KM3Net has a better sensitivity for AGN in the southern hemisphere with a greater angular resolution.
 IceCube-Gen2 is expected to be $\sim10$ times bigger in volume.
 As can be seen in Figure~\ref{fig:nearbyagn}, if AGN are responsible for $10-100$~TeV neutrinos the signal should be detected using stacking analyses, by which we can determine whether or not the AGN core regions are responsible for the all-sky neutrino intensity.
 Stacking searches are also powerful for LL AGN.
 Kimura et al.~\cite{Kimura:2019yjo,Kimura:2020thg} studied the detectability of nearby LL AGN as the sources of high-energy cosmic neutrinos, and promising targets include NGC 4565, NGC 3516, and NGC 4258.